data-umbrella/data-umbrella.github.io/_posts/2023-07-20-mariatta-community.md

 Okay, so yeah.
 And tell us a little bit about what kind of work you do and what your background is in terms of work and education.

 #### Mariatta 1:02
 Yeah, so I studied computer science a long time ago, so I am, like, developer by training.
 In the past 15 years, I've worked in companies like startups and corporations.
-I've worked at Zapier, I've worked at Google most recently, and in the past, I also work at Sony Pictures Image Works.
-So if you watch some movies like the Angry Birds movie or think one of the Spiderman movie, I don't remember if you watch all the way till the end where the credits raw all the way till the end, and you'll probably find my name in those movies.
+I've worked at Zapier, I've worked at Google most recently, and in the past, I also work at Sony Pictures Imageworks.
+So if you watch some movies like the Angry Birds movie, or I think one of the Spiderman movie, I don't remember if you watch all the way till the end where the credits roll all the way till the end, and you'll probably find my name in those movies.

 #### Reshama 1:47